 Bald-faced hornets are not hornets but rather another type of wasp.
 They are closely related to yellow jackets.
 Dubbed as “aerial yellow jackets,” these social wasps are large and can grow to about 7/8 inches long.
 Their body is usually black, while their face and end of the abdomen have white markings.

 Just like yellow jackets, bald-faced hornets can also sting multiple times.
 They also inject venom, which makes their sting extremely painful.
-Nevertheless, these social wasps also attack only when threatened.
 Their nests are covered in a papery shell and are usually found in bushes and trees, from 3 feet to 6 feet high.

 How Dangerous Are Wasps?